nethmalds/nethmalds/README.md

 - I'm a passionate Computer Science undergraduate at the University of Plymouth.
 I have a strong passion for UI/UX design and full-stack development.
-I work with languages like C, C#, JavaScript, PHP, HTML, CSS, and Python to create functional and intuitive applications.
+I work with languages like C, C++, C#, JavaScript, PHP, HTML, CSS, and Python to create functional and intuitive applications.
 On the database side, I’m familiar with MongoDB, MySQL, and Microsoft SQL.

 - In addition to coding, I love working on the creative side, too.
 I use tools like Photoshop, Illustrator, and Premiere Pro for graphic design and video editing.
 I'm all about building user-friendly digital experiences and bringing innovative ideas to life!